Houston Updates

 Can the Fed break the back of consumer spending, slow the economy, and bring inflation down?
 They certainly have the tools, and it is political will that the market questions.
 The Fed tried a timid campaign to restore a positive policy rate from 2016-2019, slowly raising rates from 0.5 to 2.5 percent, but then quickly cutting rates in early 2019 at the first signs of economic weakness.
 Then came the pandemic, the restoration of zero interest rates, and a decision to hold these rates at zero for far too long after inflation broke out.

 The Fed has stopped its steady series of rate increases and is now watching and waiting for further progress on inflation.
-The household sector as the remaining barrier to progress – income, employment, spending – and it must clearly weaken if inflation is to be definitively broken.
-As we already have seen in this report, employment and income have already fallen back to historical trend growth rates, while household spending continues to weaken but hold at high levels.
+The household sector is the remaining barrier to progress – income, employment, spending – and it must clearly weaken if inflation is to be definitively broken.
+As we already have seen in this report, employment and income have already fallen back to at least match pre-COVID trend growth rates, while household spending continues to weaken but hold at high levels.

 The Big Picture of Houston’s COVID Recovery

 But we need to be careful in how we interpret these extraordinary job gains.
 First, cyclical recovery from a major downturn always should bring jobs back quickly, as labor and capital have been pushed to the sideline by recession.
 But as soon as demand returns, workers and factories are immediately available to return to work.
 And COVID left many jobs to bring back.
-Houston’s job return has been right in line with the deep lockdown losses and post-pandemic recovery seen across the nation which, above all, reflects the depth of losses forced by COVID.
-Recovery always slows sharply to an ordinary cyclical expansion once we must begin the wait for new workers to be trained or new factories to be built.
+Houston’s job return has been right in line with the deep lockdown losses and post-pandemic recovery seen across the nation which, above all, simply reflects the depth of losses forced by COVID lockdowns.

 Houston’s payroll employment losses and recoveries are shown in Figure 14, with a two-month lockdown decline of 363,400 jobs or 11.5 percent.
 This compares to 21.1 million US jobs lost or 14.4 percent.
 Houston’s decline was smaller thanks to a less restrictive lockdown policy in Texas, and the stronger initial US recovery was a strong bounce back as heavier COVID sanctions were lifted.
 However, for the most recent recovery phase, Houston and the US were on virtually the same track.